Immersive-DataEngineer-Resource/extract-load-demo/material-day-2.md

 ## Run Airbyte via Docker

-- Execute the command below to run airbyte server via docker-compose.
-This `sh` file will setup airbyte installation, download its dependencies and make sure the airbyte is running.
+- Execute the command below to run airbyte server via [docker-compose](https://github.com/Immersive-DataEngineer-Resource/ingestion-data/tree/main/ingestion_airbyte) or download the airbyte docker-compose from the [documentation](https://docs.airbyte.com/quickstart/deploy-airbyte).

+- This `sh` file will setup airbyte installation, download its dependencies and make sure the airbyte is running.

 ```
 ./run-ab-platform.sh